esuplick/How-to-Suture/How-To-Suture.md

 Suturing is a vital skill for anyone who works in the medical field.
 From stitches cleaning up injuries to closing up surgeries, there is a suture pattern for every job.
 The simple continuous suture pattern is the perfect pattern for when time is limited.

-WARNING: Take care when handling sharp needles.
+**WARNING: Take care when handling sharp needles.
+Do not practice on a real person without proper supervisior, education, and certification.**

 ## Materials Needed